willkg/blog/posts/mozilla/input_new_form_2014.rst

 <https://input.mozilla.org/feedback/?utm_campaign=willkgnewform2014>`_
 and tell us how you feel about Firefox.

-**Update: 1/18/2021**: Input was decomissioned, so this doesn't work anymore.
+**Update: 1/18/2021**: Input was decommissioned, so this doesn't work anymore.

 Thanks, etc